davidvip13838/AI_Mail_Reader/README.md

 7. **Generate Audio**: Click "Generate Audio" to convert the summary to speech
 8. **Download**: Click "Download Audio File" to save the MP3
 9. **Manage History**: View, play, and delete audio files from your history
+10. **Compose & Send**:
+    - Click "✨ Compose" in the header
+    - Write a rough draft (e.g., "hey boss sick today")
+    - Choose a tone and click "Polish with AI"
+    - Review the professional email and click "Send Email"

 ## 📁 Project Structure